-Economist Diane Coyle outlines her initial thoughts and research programmes starting as Bennett Professor of Public Policy at CIPP.
+Economist Diane Coyle outlines her initial thoughts and research programmes starting as Bennett Professor of Public Policy at the Bennett Institute.

 I have spent my career in the borderlands (or should it be no-man’s-land?) between research and policy.
 This territory linking the knowledge our societies produce with the decisions taken by policymakers is obviously important.
 Surely political and administrative decisions affecting the lives of millions of citizens should be as well-informed as possible?
 Yet this territory is becoming harder than ever to navigate.